ChiedozieObidile/Dispenser/README.md

 This project implements a robust Decentralized Autonomous Organization (DAO) smart contract using Clarity, the smart contract language for the Stacks blockchain.
 The DAO allows stakeholders to create and vote on proposals, manage a shared treasury, and govern the organization through token-based voting.

+## Recent Updates: Gas Optimization

+We've recently implemented several changes to optimize gas usage and resolve naming conflicts:

+1. Renamed the `votes` map to `vote-records` to avoid conflict with the `votes` parameter in batch voting functions.
+2. Updated the `has-voted` and `vote` functions to use the new `vote-records` map name.
+3. Renamed the `batch-vote` function to `batch-vote-multiple` to avoid conflict with the `vote` function.
+4. Renamed the `vote-single` function to `vote-on-proposal` for better clarity and to avoid potential conflicts.

+These changes improve the contract's efficiency and resolve compilation errors without altering the core functionality.

 ## Features

 1. **Token Management**